RyanSchnar/Photographobia/README.md

-# Photography Portfolio
+# Photography Website

-Welcome to my photography portfolio!
-This repository showcases my passion for photography through a simple webpage.
+Welcome to my photographobia!
+A website with several articles about photography.

 ## Table of Contents
 - [Preview](#preview)